Access to Abortion

 Yet abortion can be difficult to access — extremists at every level of government are enforcing laws that make it harder for Texans to get the healthcare they need.

-SB 8 has no exceptions for rape, incest, or fetal anomaly.
-The ban is so far-reaching it would allow out-of-state anti-abortion groups to sue the family members of rape victims for driving a patient to a clinic.
+Both SB 8 and the Texas trigger ban have no exceptions for rape, incest, or fetal anomaly.
+SB 8 is so far-reaching it would allow out-of-state anti-abortion groups to sue the family members of rape victims for driving a patient to a clinic.

 Barriers to Abortion Care in Texas